 Most parts of the world are now going green and this is beginning to affect the travel industry as well.

-Also known as ecotourism, Eco-travel tourism involves using sustainable practices to reduce the overall carbon footprint connected with travel.
+Also known as ecotourism, Eco-tourism involves using sustainable practices to reduce the overall carbon footprint connected with travel.
 Similar to the typical day-to-day life, travel can affect the environment in significant ways, especially when it comes to hotels.

 So, what should you expect in 2020 if you enjoy travelling but care more about the world, wildlife, and nature in general?